haighis/romulus_app/README.md

-# Romulus App
+# Forms Core App

-Romulus App that provides account registration feature for Romulus Mesagging Application.
+Based on existing work for a REST API called Romulus.
+See github.com/haighis/romulus_app Romulus App that provides account registration feature for Romulus Mesagging Application.
+Romulus Mesagging Application is a Slack/Whatsapp application that can handle 5 million simultaneous users.

 ## Installing / Getting started